microsoft/OMS-Agent-for-Linux/docs/Docker-Instructions.md

 # Trying the container solution pack for Operations Management Suite
 ## What can you do with the container solution pack
 With this feature, you'll be able to:
-* See information about all hosts in a single location
+* See information about all container hosts in a single location
 * Know which containers are running, what image they’re running, and where they’re running
 * See an audit trail for actions on containers
 * Troubleshoot by viewing and searching centralized logs without remoting to the Docker hosts